edt/discord-bot/README.md

 - [ ] reminder function to ping one or more people
   `!remind "Schnitzel" "datetime" @user1 @user2`

-- [ ] upload command to create new commands and/or add images to existing ones
+- [x] upload command to create new commands and/or add images to existing ones
   `!upload <command> <url>`
   Command should give warning if file is larger than 8 MB.
+- [x] status command to retrieve info about server/bot

+## Available commands

+For general info or info about a specific command call `!help` or `!help command`.

+`!help` - print info for user

+`!status` - give a status overview over the server/bot

+`!upload <cmd> <url>` - upload an image/video to the cmd.
+If the command does not exist it will automatically be created

+`!reboot` - reboot the bot

+Commands of the category 'Images' are automatically generated and thus not documented.

+These commands will randomly pick an image from a folder associated with the command and post it to the channel where the command was issued.

 ## Commandline Usage